Openhab-Nodes/website/content/en/developer/addons.md

 For running an addon in a debug session, containers are not recommended.
 The interaction between the debugger and the encapsulated addon container process might be interfered by the operating system.
 Instead:

-1. Execute `sh ./start_all.sh` of the [core repository](https://www.github.com/openhab-nodes/core) on the command line to start openHAB X.
+1. Execute `sh ./start_all.sh` of the [core repository](https://github.com/openhab-nodes/core) on the command line to start openHAB X.
 2. Start your Addon (or an example Addon) via the command line given above, like `cargo run` for a Rust addon or `npm run start` for NodeJS orr use the respective debugger to start the process.

 ### Test With Production OHX

 It is possible to run your addon on your developer machine and have your (production) OHX installation running on a different system.

-For this to work, you first need to create an access token on the <a class="demolink" href="">Maintenance</a> page with the "REMOTE_ADDON" permission.
-Add additional permissions as needed.
+For this to work, you need to allow external gRPC connections.
+Head to the <a class="demolink" href="">Maintenance</a> page and to the configuration subpage of the "API Gateway".
+Enable "External gRPC Connections (Caution!)" and note down the *access token* that is shown below the option.
+Please remember to disable this option when you have finished developing!

-Start your addon with the environment variable `REMOTE_OHX=192.168.1.11` set (change the IP accordingly) and the environment variable `REMOTE_OHX_ACCESS` should be set to your token, like `REMOTE_OHX_ACCESS=e5868ebb4445fc2ad9f9...49956c1cb9ddefa0d421`.
+Start your addon with the environment variable `REMOTE_OHX=192.168.1.11` set (change the IP accordingly) and the environment variable `REMOTE_OHX_ACCESS` should be set to your *access token*, like `REMOTE_OHX_ACCESS=e5868ebb4445fc2ad9f9...49956c1cb9ddefa0d421`.

 The addon **should** report that it will attempt to connect to a remote instance.
-Depending on the granted permissions you will have access to Things, Thing States, Thing States history, the user database etc.
+Depending on the granted permissions for the given access token, you will have access to Things, Thing States, Thing States history, the user database etc.

 {{< callout type="warning" >}}
 Please note, that the configuration and Addon Things are stored on the remote OHX installation.